nishantsbi/charlie86.github.io/_posts/2017-04-13-Coachella.md

 Cluster 3 artists - "Alternative/Acoustic" - tended to have lower valence and higher acousticness, including Bon Iver, The xx, and Father John Misty.
 Some of these artists also have a more "live" sound, including "Toots & The Maytals" and "Preservation Hall Jazz Band."

-The groupings are far from perfect, but this was an awesome dataset and really fun to pull together.
+While the groupings are far from perfect, this was an awesome dataset and really fun to pull together.
 Thanks for reading!